 - symptoms of dehydration may lead employees to call out sick.

 - chronic fatigue, irritability, and headaches from dehydration may affect your relationship with coworkers and supervisors.

-There are many reasons employees don’t drink enough water.
+5 Reasons employees don’t drink enough water…

 - water is not easily accessible.